GSA-TTS/identity-dev-docs/_pages/design-guidelines.md

 #### Color
 The [U.S. Web Design System](https://designsystem.digital.gov/components/button/) offers some default button styles that use a solid colored background for the button implemented with no border color and white colored text.
 This styling creates a strong, easy-to-read contrast to meet Section 508 guidelines for using colors that contrast well with white text and work with your site’s palette.

-We recommend you use the primary action color from your site’s design system or style guide for the Sign-in buttonn, an example of a standard primary button be found on Login.gov's [Design System](https://design.login.gov/components/buttons/).
+We recommend you use the primary action color from your site’s design system or style guide for the Sign-in button.

 #### Font
 Sans serif and neutral typefaces are recommended for your Sign in button.
 A heavier than normal font weight is recommended for enhanced visual hierarchy.